The 2002 Australian Total Solar Eclipse

 As Seen by Fred Bruenjes

-Dedicated to Wilhelm Bruenjes: August 23, 1922 - December 1, 2002
+Dedicated to Wilhelm Bruenjes: August 23, 1922 - December 1, 2002 (My Grandfather)

 All text and images are © 2002 Manfred Bruenjes - All Rights Reserved.
 Images may NOT be used for any purpose without my permission!
 Framing and image inlining is strictly prohibited!